This

 What is Rescue?

-A dog becomes a rescue candidate for many reasons--something
+A dog becomes a rescue candidate for many reasons--something may have

-expensive work.
+work.
 There are hundreds of dogs put down each day because there aren't enough helping hands, enough good homes.

 Not everyone can go to a shelter and